Your shopping cart is empty!

 We utilize both technologies to ensure all of our products are offered at the most cost effective prices.
-Laser Cutting is generally better suited to mild/stainless steel and thin aluminium, whilst Water-Jet is more efficient for the cutting of thicker Aluminium components.
+Laser Cutting is generally better suited to mild/stainless steel and thin aluminium, whilst CNC machining is more efficient for the cutting of thicker Aluminium components.
 Both processes offer exceptional accuracy and repeatability.
+The use of CNC machining on our aluminium manifold plates also allows 3D contouring that will often lead to a better port shape for fabrication.

 As above if a sketch or template or ideally a CAD file can be provided we can provide a quote based on a variety of materials.
 Please contact us with your requirements.